LowkeyCoding/-hbo-/README.md

 ### Author’(s) LowkeyCoding, Anons

 # 1 Introduction
-What, where trying to achive is to recreate the old classic Haboo.
+Where trying to recreate the old classic Haboo.
 Habbo (previously known as Habbo Hotel) is a social networking service and online community aimed at teenagers.
 The website is owned and operated by Sulake, a Finnish corporation.
 The service began in 2000 and has expanded to include nine online communities (or ”hotels”), with users in over 150 countries [>>70288715](https://boards.4channel.org/g/thread/70288715)

 ## 1.1 Point of whitepaper
 This ”Whitepaper” is trying to specify a path for the project to go.
 The paper will be written, partially complete to leave some decesions up to the /g/ community via poles.